The “Magical Decentralization Fallacy”

 This suggests a potential third path—what if we also applied a constitutional structure to governing and policing online spaces — which these days can be as important as offline spaces.
 For those techie enthusiasts who think “constitution” is so 1770’s and we need more modern thinking—here is a potential buzzword almost as short as “decentralization” and that attempts to capture the idea of separation of powers: multi-centralization.

 As an alternative to decentralization, a Facebook constitution could leave Facebook as a monopoly.
-This does keep “the power of violence” (e.g. online policing) centralized just as it is in the physical world but it can also put structures in place to prevent tyranny.
+This does keep “the power of violence” (e.g. online policing) centralized just as it is in the physical world but it can also put structures in place to prevent tyranny—and support collective benefits.

 So what exactly does a Facebook constitution look like?
 And how can we create the competing powers of a multi-centralized social network?

-(1) These question are even more salient now as “web3” has been extremely hyped.
+(1) These questions are even more salient now as “web3” has been extremely hyped.